baffou/PhaseLAB_doc/docs/source/functions/dynamicFigure.rst

 .. note::
-    Importantly, this function also works if ``IM`` or ``Itf`` in an object *array*.
+    Importantly, this function also works if ``IM`` or ``Itf`` is an object *array*.
 In this case, the first object of the series is primarily displayed, and then, by pressing the right-arrow or left-arrow keys, one can navigate to the next or previous images.